mvdnbrk/laravel-model-expires/README.md

 ```
 ## Usage

-To enable an expiration date for a model, use the `Expirable` trait on your model:
+To use an expiration date on a model, use the `Expirable` trait:

 ```php
 <?php